 In recent years, I’ve had the good fortune to explore Death Valley National Park in a variety of ways: by camping and hiking, motorcycle travel, family travel, a photography workshop, and 4×4 excursions.
 Through those adventures, I’ve become a huge fan of the park.
 That means I often get quite enthusiastic about extolling the virtues of what it has to offer visitors.

-So today I’m partnering with Expedia.com to bring you a beginner’s guide to Death Valley.
+So today I’m bringing you a beginner’s guide to Death Valley.
 Hopefully this basic introduction will give you the important details you need to make the most of your first trip to the park.
 Be sure to check out the full photo galleries at the end of the post for more images.

 - Death Valley is the largest national park in the lower 48 states.
 At over 3.3 million acres, it’s almost as big as the state of Connecticut.
 Even at its narrowest width, it can take two hours to drive across it.